gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Access.md

 ```

-i have fount the table auth_user with the credential
+i have found the table `auth_user` where in the content of the table there is a credential in clear text
 ![[Pasted image 20250616215632.png]]

-get the acces_control.zip file form ftp and uinzip with the access4u@security foundend in the mdb file
+get the `acces_control.zip` file form ftp under `Enginners` directory
 ![[Pasted image 20250616215724.png]]
-Now we can unzip using the password `access4u@security`
+We can unzip the file with the password `access4u@security` of `engineer` account founded in `auth_user` table
 ```bash
 sudo 7z e access.zip
 ```

 ![[Pasted image 20250616221947.png]]

-i have extract one file and it's type is `Microsoft Outlook Personal Storage`
+this zip file contains a `.pst` file.
+PST is a [Microsoft Outlook Personal](https://toolingant.com/what-is-microsoft-outlook-storage/) Storage file type.

+> NOTE
+>
+>Microsoft Outlook Storage is a system used to store emails, contacts, calendar events, notes, and other types of data in an organized manner.
+It is the default storage system used in Microsoft Outlook, a popular email and personal information management application.

-use to read the content of `readpst`
+To read the content of this file we can use the `radpst` tool
 ```bash
 readpst access.pst
 ```

 ![[Pasted image 20250616222254.png]]

-Now we can use the credential founded to access on the telnet protocol
+As we can see there is a password of "security" account in clear text.
+Take the `4Cc3ssC0ntr0ller` and try to connect on the telnet protocol.

 ```bash
 telnet 10.129.235.250 23